How to fix ductwork

 How often should I inspect my ductwork?

-It's a good idea to inspect your ductwork at least once a year, or whenever you notice any issues with your HVAC system's performance.
+It's a good idea to inspect your ductwork at least once a year, or whenever you notice any issues like reduced airflow or higher energy bills.

 Connect with certified professionals in your area